VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 **Table X:** *Caption text.*

 ### 2.3.3 Regional Appraisal District-Led Maintenance
 **Regional Appraisal District-led maintenance** would be contingent on the creation of such districts as proposed in part 1 of this report and ideally, follow existing county boundaries per [recommendation 12](#recommendation-12-make-proposed-appraisal-districts-consistent-and-compatible-with-existing-administrative-boundaries).
+This model assumes that the same CAMA provider would be used throughout an appraisal district.

 vendors
 contracts / contract guidance